CrowdStrike/bpfmon-example/README.md

 # BPFMon Proof of Concept

 This is a proof-of-concept example of using eBPF to Monitor for changes to eBPF Maps from user and kernel programs.
+This was written to accompany the blog [Mapping It Out: Analyzing the Security of eBPF Maps](https://www.crowdstrike.com/blog/analyzing-the-security-of-ebpf-maps)

 This is **not** intended to be used in production, but to instead demonstrate the challenge of monitoring for eBPF Map tampering.